justinmraj1984/employee-onboarding-app/readme.md

 > **Note:**
 > *After executing the above command, do not click or press any key in the command line till the application starts.
 If the application did not start for long time, then press Enter key to resume application starting.*
 > *If the application does not start and has error related to log statement then execute Step 7 below.*
-3. :new: Project Lombok setup in Eclipse IDE:
+3. Project Lombok setup in Eclipse IDE:
     - Once the application has started successfully, terminate it and close Eclipse IDE.
     - Goto the path - `C:\Users\<user-name>\.m2\repository\org\projectlombok\lombok\<version>`
     - Right click the file - `lombok-<version>.jar` and select ***Open***.
 This opens the Project Lombok installer window.